ppaudel93/nvim-config/README.md

 # NVIM Config

 Contains plugins for basic Nvim configuration.
-Requires `vim-plug` to be installed.
+Requires [vim-plug](https://github.com/junegunn/vim-plug) to be installed.
 `ripgrep` needs to be installed for telescope to work properly.

-After installing `vim-plug`, run `:PlugInstall` to install the plugins.
+After installing [vim-plug](https://github.com/junegunn/vim-plug), run `:PlugInstall` to install the plugins.

 Some basic key maps:
 * \<leader\>tt Open Nerdtree and focus on current file